jlferrete/jlferrete/README.md

 <h2 align="center">Hi, my name is Jose Luis 👋 💻 </h2>

 I'm a web developer who is passionate about creating technology to elevate people, learning new tips every day and building community.
 Some technologies I enjoy working with include PHP, Spring Boot, Python and Angular.
 I work at [Alten Spain](https://www.alten.es/) as a Full Stack Developer.
-What's more, I ve a large work experience as a salesman.
+What's more, I have a large work experience as a salesman.
 For this reason, I know how shop works.
 I am able to create awesome shopping web pages.

 Please do not hesitate to contact me if you require any futher information at the following links: